Pilatch/my-resume/Curriculum-Vitae.md

 ## Innovation

-Two patents filed in 2015: one for eBay, another for eBay Enterprise
+Sole author of two patents filed for eBay in 2015

 ## Leadership